 If the tenants have had a good history with us thus far and have found themselves struggling to make payments on the first we can have a discussion about moving rent around their pay periods to avoid frequent lates.

-It should be noted I try to avoid trading rent for work on their unit as this could become a long term solution and often clouds the relationship of landlord tenant.
+It should be noted I try to avoid trading rent for work on their unit as this could become a "rent reduction plan" and often clouds the relationship of landlord and tenant.

 Keeping on top of things will prevent you both from losing track of how much is owed and to which month they are paying towards.
 Following the guidelines of the Landlord and Tenant Board and using your own discretion are part of having a successful tenancy.